gabrielkoerich/gabrielkoerich/talks/Contexts.md

 ^
 You can see the AppServiceProvide and EventServiceProvider in the root of the /app

+^
+You could even have a service provider for a context if needed.

 ---

 ## We can go deeper and move the Controllers too